Canonical URLs in Vue · Nuxt SEO

 [Self-referencing canonicals are recommended](https://searchengineland.com/canonicalization-seo-448161) even for unique pages.
 They establish a clear preferred URL and prevent search engines from guessing when tracking parameters or alternate URL formats appear.

-• Include canonical pages in sitemaps, exclude non-canonical pages
+- Include canonical pages in, exclude non-canonical pages

-• Don't combine canonical with noindex meta robots—sends conflicting signals
+- Don't combine canonical with noindex. sends conflicting signals

 Google may ignore your canonical if the target page's content differs significantly from the source.
-Canonicals should point to pages with substantially similar content—not a completely different page or your homepage.
+Canonicals should point to pages with substantially similar content. not a different page or your homepage.

 pages/products/[category].vue